Frequently Asked Questions

 postgraduate students it is up

-to two attempts.
+to two opportunities.
 In both cases however, if you simply do not attempt

 an examination or do not turn up, then you may not be